-When in Sydney, do what Sydneysiders do, and that’s get away from the hectic pace of the city center, and head straight for the city’s favorite beach!
+When in Sydney, do what Sydneysiders do, and that’s get away from the hectic pace of the city center, and head straight for one of the favorite and best beaches in Sydney!
 You can even find Palm Beach accommodation to completely immerse yourself in the local life.
 It’s particularly wonderful during the humpback whales’ migration season, as you can do some whale-spotting in winter.
 While there, don’t miss out on the opportunity to hike all the way to the famous Barrenjoey Lighthouse on the north peak of the beach.
 There are others routes to walk in the area, and they will take you through a few nature reserves and let you meet and greet the local wildlife.

 Image 7 – Cocos Islands, Source

 Voted the best beach of 2017 in Australia, Cossies beach is truly the best-kept secret of all Aussie beaches, nestled in the embrace of the Indian Ocean.
 Despite its remote hideout, the 4.5-hour flight from Perth is not a high price to pay for the most dedicated nature enthusiasts among you.

 Specifying the location of this beach matters simply because there are about 50 other beaches of the same name, and this one stands out among them all.
 Secluded, and only well-known to a handful of locals, Shelly is a sight for sore eyes and a little slice of Eden for surfers as well as those who’d just like a few peaceful hours of sunbathing.